35 Unicorn Facts to Astonish You

 5. Unicorns Live in Small Family Groups.

 Unicorns usually live in small family groups consisting of four to five family members.
 This can be a family with parents and their foals, or a group of unicorns can be formed by grown-up unicorns.
+Living in a family unit fosters strong social bonds between individuals.
+This can lead to increased cooperation, support, and companionship.

 6. Unicorn Tears Are Healing.

 Unicorn tears are magical, and they have healing powers.
 However, unicorns hardly ever cry, so unicorn tears are extremely rare.
+The healing properties of unicorn tears are often attributed to their association with purity, innocence, and magic.
+These qualities are believed to imbue the tears with a special energy or essence that can counteract illness, pain, or injury.

 7. Unicorn Blood Is Healing.